Gleiwitz incident: Events at Gleiwitz

 Much of what is known about the Gleiwitz incident comes from the affidavit of SS-Sturmbannführer Alfred Naujocks at the Nuremberg trials.
 In his testimony, he stated that he organised the incident under orders from Reinhard Heydrich and Heinrich Müller, chief of the Gestapo.
 On the night of 31 August, a small group of German operatives dressed in Polish uniforms and led by Naujocks seized the Gleiwitz station and broadcast a short anti-German message in Polish (sources vary on the content of the message).
-The operation was named "Grossmutter gestorben" (Grandmother died).
+The operation was started after codeword "Grossmutter gestorben" (Grandmother died) was received.
 The operation was to make the attack and the broadcast look like the work of Polish anti-German saboteurs.
 The operation was planned and carried out from the Sławięcice Palace (Schloss Slawentzitz).

 To make the attack seem more convincing, the Gestapo executed Franciszek Honiok, a 43-year-old unmarried Upper Silesian Catholic farmer, known for sympathising with the Poles.
 He had been arrested the previous day by the Gestapo and dressed to look like a saboteur, then rendered unconscious by an injection of drugs, then killed by gunshot wounds.
 Honiok was left dead at the scene so that he appeared to have been killed while attacking the station.
 His corpse was then presented to the police and press as proof of the attack.
 Several prisoners from the Dachau concentration camp were drugged, shot dead on the site and their faces disfigured to make identification impossible.
 The Germans referred to them by the code phrase "Konserve" (canned goods).
 Some sources incorrectly refer to the incident as Operation Canned Goods.

 In an oral testimony at the Nuremberg Trials, Erwin von Lahousen stated that his division of the Abwehr was one of two that were given the task of providing Polish Army uniforms, equipment and identification cards; he was later told by Wilhelm Canaris that people from concentration camps had been disguised in these uniforms and ordered to attack the radio stations.
 Oskar Schindler played a role in supplying the Polish uniforms and weapons used in the operation as an agent for the Abwehr.